 The Calcutta Chromosome by Amitav Ghosh

-In the beginning, for about 20-30% of the book, you try and get hold of all the characters, the places, the motive of story and a futuristic machine called Ava.
-Once you know them all you start enjoying the brilliant narrative for next 30% or so of the book, with two parallel stories running in two different worlds and times, which you expect to converge in the end and you keep guessing how will they do so.
+In the beginning, for about 20-30% of the book, you try and get hold of all the characters.
+The places, the motive of the story and a futuristic machine called Ava.
+Once you know them all you start enjoying the brilliant narrative for next 30% or so of the book.
+With two parallel stories running in two different worlds and times, which you expect to converge in the end.
+And you keep guessing how will they do so.
 The story also gains some pace, throwing surprises here and there and weaving mysticism around the whole story and each of the characters.
-And just when you are expecting an expected but exciting convergence, the story just looses steam.
-The characters just merge into each other and loose their crispness, the story just gets lost in the mish mash of Indian mythology and science fiction.
+And just when you are expecting an expected but exciting convergence, the story just loses steam.
+The characters just merge into each other and lose their crispness.
+The story just gets lost in the mish-mash of Indian mythology and science fiction.

-I would say skip this book.http://www.anureviews.com/the-calcutta-chromosome-by-amitav-ghosh/https://i1.wp.com/www.anureviews.com/wp-content/uploads/2009/07/images-1.jpeg?fit=180%2C279https://i1.wp.com/www.anureviews.com/wp-content/uploads/2009/07/images-1.jpeg?resize=150%2C150Book ReviewsFictionScience FictionThe first thoughts that came to my mind after closing the book were that the right writer but probably a wrong first book to read.
-He is a master story teller but somewhere towards the end it seems he lost interest in the story he was set...Anuradha GoyalAnuradha Goyalanureviews@gmail.comAdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
+Read more:https://www.anureviews.com/the-calcutta-chromosome-by-amitav-ghosh/https://www.anureviews.com/wp-content/uploads/2009/07/images-1.jpeghttps://www.anureviews.com/wp-content/uploads/2009/07/images-1-150x150.jpgBook ReviewsFictionScience FictionKindle BooksThe first thoughts that came to my mind after closing the book The Calcutta Chromosome were that the right writer but probably a wrong first book to read.
+He is a master storyteller.
+But somewhere towards the end, it seems he lost interest in the story he was set...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews